-The governors are volunteers who wish to help clarify what can be done to enable all the pupils to achieve even better results.The governing body for the 2017 - 2018 academic year is as follow:
+The governors are volunteers who wish to help clarify what can be done to enable all the pupils to achieve even better results.The governing body for the 2018 - 2019 academic year was as follow:

 The governing body work incredibly hard.
-Full Governing Body meetings are held twice a term and others meet in the committee meetings: Premises, Finance and Teaching and Learning (which meet at least termly).
+Full Governing Body meetings are where the majority of work is done and are held once every half term.
+The only subcommittee is finance which meets termly..
 To date, no committee meeting has had to be cancelled or postponed due to lack of attendance.

 The governors are part of the school's leadership and management team.
 Their role is to support and to challenge.
 They visit the school during the term to see what is happening, to monitor strategies and our progress against the School Development Plan.
 They hold the headteacher to account for all aspects of the school's performance.